-- Go to Configuration and create a table for your locale data (type of the table is Localization), chose the type of data to be stored.
+- Go to Configuration and create a table for your locale data (type of the table is Localization), choose the type of data to be stored.

 - Create a normal table (row)

 - Add a localized field to this table.
-You will need to chose a related table (created at step 1) here
+You will need to choose a related table (created at step 1) here

 - Go to Database->"Your created table", add some rows.
 You can edit localized values here (current locale will be used)

-- Another option- is to chose "localization" table and edit values for all locales at once.
+- Another option- is to choose "localization" table and edit values for all locales at once.
 You can use Auto-translation here

 - Learn more about auto-translation here